ansible-community/images/docs/execution-environments/community-ee-release-process.md

-# Releasing community execution environments
+# Releasing Ansible Community Execution Environment Images

 ## Release cadence

-The Base and Minimal execution environments follow the Ansible community package release cadence.
+The [`community-ee-base`](../../execution-environments/community-ee-base) and [`community-ee-minimal`](../../execution-environments/community-ee-minimal) execution environments follow the Ansible community package release cadence.
 Prepare the image changes first.
 Publish the execution environment release only after those changes have merged to the repository.